grbeno/grbeno.github.io/pages/dj_async_chat.md

 **React**

-Instead of set the environment variables in React, I will set protocols  in Django.
+Instead of setting the environment variables in React, I will do this in Django.

 Create a Django app with the name "React".